radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 #### Version

 To set the Environment **Version**, select the version drop down to display all available versions.
-Select the value that corresponds with your organization's version of Cloud Manager.
+Select the value that corresponds with your organization's version of Environment Operations Center.

 ![image description](images/select-env-version.png)